 If you're experiencing persistent common or common symptoms of IBS, you should consult your doctor.
 If your doctor has eliminated the possibility of any underlying factors, there are a few self-help tips to help treat IBS.

 Identify and remove food intolerances

 This is one of the first steps to take.
 Keeping a food diary and undertaking an 'Elimination Diet' is the best way to identify foods which your body doesn’t agree with.

-Taking digestive enzyme supplement and encouraging your natural production of enzymes is another way to improve digestion.
+Taking a probiotic supplement or digestive enzyme and encouraging your natural production of enzymes is another way to improve digestion.
 Also, think about food before you eat, chew each mouthful up to 30 times and make sure you are not stressed while you eat.

 Identify and resolve imbalances in the microbiome

 This may require a test to identify what is going on in the gut.
 Simple measures such as increasing the level of fibre in your diet, and avoiding sugar and refined foods, can make a big difference to the microbiome in your gut.

 Taking additional supplementation and eating a nutritious and balanced diet can really help with symptoms such as mood and low energy.
 And ensure you are eating protein and complex carbohydrates with each meal and snack.